majidm55/assignment-api/README.md

 ## Usage

-1. Run the Flask application: `python app/assignment-api.py`
+1. Run the Flask application: `python app/assignment-api.py` (you can try python3 /app... if you have not aliased your python version)
 2. Open your web browser and go to `http://localhost:8000` to access the API which will also print the database content table.

 ## Project Structure